Roofing dumpster rental in Thousand Oaks

 - Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits in a tight driveway and holds heavy shingle weight for a single haul.
+Our 10-yard can fits inside a tight driveway for small shingle projects, keeping weight under tonnage per single haul.

 20-Yard Roofing Dumpster